optimagic-dev/optimagic/docs/source/explanations/optimization/tests_for_supported_optimizers.rst

-estimagic provides a unified interface for running optimizations with algorithms from different optimization libraries and additionally, allows setting different types of constraints to the optimization problem.
+estimagic provides a unified interface for running optimizations with algorithms from different optimization libraries and additionally allows setting different types of constraints to the optimization problem.
+To test the external interface of all supported algorithms, we consider four criterion or benchmark functions and test each algorithm with all types of constraints.

 Benchmark functions for testing
 ==============================================

-To test the external interface of all supported algorithms, we consider four criterion or benchmark functions:

 ****************
 Trid function